Co-Founder & Producer

 Sarah's passion for theatre and performance began at the age of seven with her discovery of Pam Ayres, regularly subjecting her classmates to a rendition of the latest poems she had learnt that week!

 Sarah moved to Guildford in 1995 to train at the Guildford School of Acting and since graduating has performed in a variety of theatre and film, including a spell at the Yvonne Arnaud Theatre in Alan Ayckbourn's Sugar Daddies .
 Sarah has also worked for many local theatre companies including The Phoenix, in Bordon, playing Bathsheba in Far From The Madding Crowd, and for Proteus in Basingstoke, as Wendy in Peter Pan.
 For both companies she toured to local communities in Surrey and Hampshire.

 Sarah is delighted to have set up Guildford Shakespeare Company and by the tremendous response that they have received from the community, who appear to be as passionate as she is about Open-Air Shakespeare coming to life in Guildford!

 First Shakespeare you saw: The Taming of the Shrew

 Favourite part you’ve played: Benedick

-Favourite play: The Comedy of Errors (closely followed by Hamlet)
+Favourite play: The Comedy of Errors (though always the one I'm working on!)